SalaitaLab/Glazier_et_al_NatureCommun2019/README.md

 These files work in conjuction with ND Bioformats. https://www.openmicroscopy.org/bio-formats/ This program must be installed and on your MATLAB path for these codes to run. <br/>
 You also must have SEM_calc from https://www.mathworks.com/matlabcentral/fileexchange/26508-notboxplot to run these codes.
+(11/2/2019 Note: Please note that SEM_calc actually provides the 95% confidence interval!)
 Finally, for the clustering time lapse analysis, you must download https://www.mathworks.com/matlabcentral/fileexchange/35684-multipage-tiff-stack.